 As usual, the mechanism is nicely decorated sporting polished screws, gold inscriptions all over the place, and, of course, the signature circular Geneva stripes on its bridges and open-worked oscillating weight.
 The whole nine yards as far as it goes with mass-produced mechanisms of this kind.
 The only problem with this tiny engine is that you will not able to admire it since it is protected from the environment with a solid case back cover.
 And, let me tell you, the TOP GUN logo on the back does little to compensate for the lack of a display window.
 I would want to see the mechanism if I ever decided to go for such a serious investment.

 Pricing & Availability

-There is still no official information regarding the timekeeper’s international availability, but at least we can tell you about the price.
+There is still no official information regarding international availability, but at least we can tell you about the price.
 In the United States, the ref.
-IW389002 will retail for $10,900, which is actually not terribly expensive for a watch in a quality ceramic case that is powered by a very good in-house mechanism.
+IW389002 will retail for $10,900, which is not expensive for a watch in a quality ceramic case that is powered by a good in-house mechanism.

 See also: IWC Pilot Double Chronograph TOP GUN

 IWC Top Gun Miramar Chronograph (ref.
 IW389002) specification

 Winding: Automatic (winding in both direction)